Plant trees in refugee camps to stop forest loss and conflict, U.N. says

 “Basically we need more energy sources,” said Andrea Dekrout, a Geneva-based environmental expert with UNHCR.

-“In certain cases, forestry can meet that end,” she said, adding that the U.N. is also trialling the use of cooking gas as an alternative fuel in Tanzania and Bangladesh.
+“In certain cases, forestry can meet that end,” she said, adding that the U.N. is also trialing the use of cooking gas as an alternative fuel in Tanzania and Bangladesh.

 Humanitarians, refugee-hosting countries and businesses plan to sign a global action plan in July to provide all displaced people with access to sustainable energy by 2030, in line with global development goals.